BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 I mean yeah, you can always beat yourself up about things that you should have done differently, things that you shouldn't have said, things that you should have said.

 Interviewer:<br/>
-Go on then, that's what I want [😂].
+Go on then, that's what I want.

 Dr. Merritt:<br/>
 But honestly, you know, you only get one shot at things, and I think I can honestly say that...of all the things I've done...I've never behaved maliciously.